Library Needs and Responses to the Opioid Crisis: a Town Hall Summary

 The town hall concluded with the panelists and participants being invited to share a word or phrase to reflect what they see as most important in relation to libraries responding to this crisis.
 The panelists comments included "resilience," "understanding the problem," and "partnerships across the community."
 The participant comments and ideas were also captured in the transcript from the event and in this word cloud:

 As the session closed, participants were reminded that the town hall was a first step by WebJunction and PLA to bring the library community together to explore this important topic.
 Libraries play a key role in their communities and this crisis represents another opportunity to provide information, support and compassion when it's needed most.

 A recording of the town hall is available for review, as well as a growing compilation of resources related to the crisis.
+See also participant survey summary, Reflections on Opioid Crisis Town Hall.
 Tweets from the town hall are at #libsopioidtownhall, and we've started a Facebook group, Libraries and the Opioid Crisis for further information and resource sharing.
 We invite you to join us there to continue the conversation.